 6. Both fresh and dried grapes (raisins) are quite toxic in dogs.
-The exact poisonous substance that causes reaction isn’t known, and sensitivity varies from dog to dog.
+We don’t know the exact poisonous substance that causes the reaction, and sensitivity varies from dog to dog.
 No dog should eat any amount of this fruit because even a small dose can be fatally toxic for your dog.
 Be particularly aware of wild grapes in the yard or fields.
 UPDATE: Experts now believe that tartaric acid (found in grapes, tamarinds, and cream of tartar) causes the toxic reaction in dogs.

-The most dramatic and serious problem caused by grape/raisin toxicity is sudden kidney failure with lack of urine production.
-For unknown reasons, kidney failure is not seen in all dogs after ingestion of grapes or raisins.
+The most dramatic and serious problem caused by grape/raisin toxicity is sudden kidney failure with a lack of urine production.
+For unknown reasons, not all dogs suffer kidney failure after ingestion of grapes or raisins.
 Researchers continue to investigate why some dogs die and others are not affected by the poison.

 The first signs of distress often include vomiting and/or diarrhea with only a few hours of ingestion.
 After about 24 hours, you may see grapes or raisin pieces in the feces or vomitus.
 Affected dogs lose their appetite, become lethargic and unusually quiet.
 They may suffer abdominal pain, and “hunch” their back from the discomfort.
 Dehydration develops from the diarrhea and vomiting, but they only pass small amounts of urine.
 Eventually they stop urinating at all when the kidneys ultimately shut down.
 Prognosis is guarded, even when treated, and most dogs die once the kidneys stop producing urine.
 Grape/raisin toxicity is an emergency that needs prompt veterinary intervention.

-7. Xylitol is a naturally-occurring sugar alcohol used for sweetening sugar-free products such chewing gum, candy, toothpaste, some peanut butter products, or even baked products.
+7. Xylitol, a naturally occurring sugar alcohol used for sweetening sugar-free products.
+You’ll find it in chewing gum, candy, toothpaste, some peanut butter products, or even baked products.
 It also comes as a granulated powder.
 Both forms are highly toxic to dogs.
 Xylitol ingestion causes a rapid release of insulin in the dog, which in turn results in a sudden decrease in blood glucose levels.
 Depending on the size of your dog, a single piece of sugar-free gum may cause symptoms that result in death.